elliotcho/E-Talk-2.0/README.md

 </p>

 <p>
-    React.js was chosen in the frontend to create a page that changes dynamically based on the user's actions, such as liking or commenting on a post, while Redux was chosen for better state management.
-Lastly Boostrap was chosen so it was easier to implement features like navbars and modals.
+    I chose to use React.js in the frontend to create pages that change dynamically based on the user's actions, while Redux allows better state management.
+Lastly, I have chosen to use Bootstrap so that it was easier to implement features like navbars and modals.
 </p>

 <p>
-    Node.js was used in the backend to manage third party packages that allows me to a variety of things on the backend such as update/load a user's profile picture.
+    I used Node.js in the backend to manage third party packages that allowed me to do a variety of cool things like updating and loading a user's profile picture from the server.
 Express.js was used because it simplified handling http requests to the server.
-MongoDB was selected as opposed to MySQL (the database for E-Talk 1.0), so we could be more flexible with our data.
+MongoDB was selected as opposed to MySQL (the database for E-Talk 1.0), so I could be more flexible with my data.
     Socket.io, a library that takes advantage of web sockets, was used to handle real time events like notifications, friend requests and messages.
 </p>